plexoio/morada/README.md

 ![GT-metrix Result](https://github.com/plexoio/morada/blob/main/documentation/assets/img/gtmetrix.png)

-#### CSS
+#### CSS validation

+This test represents all the .css files `style.css`, `nft.css`, and `media.css` queries.
 Since we were doing constant testing to our css the result was the following:

 ##### index.htm